cpmachado/cpmachado.github.io/_posts/2019-04-28-what-engineering-is-for-me.markdown

 question.
 They both sought the same answer.
 In both cases, I've failed.
 I was young, reckless, and a bit unorthodox.
 In a fatherly way, they taught me.

 Engineering is nothing more than a method.
-It's a protocol to apply knowledge to produce something.
+It's a protocol to apply knowledge to solve a problem.
 This is a trivial explanation, because even now I fail to answer it.
 The concept is seeded in my mind.
 The application is faulty.
 I need practice.
 What it is not, is what a technician does.